Copyright Compliance with Laws and Acts

-If you are a copyright owner and are concerned that material viewed on our website may violate your rights under United States copyright law ("Davidson College's Designated Agent to Receive Notification of Claimed Infringement"), under the DMCA, please contact Davidson College, Box 7164, Davidson, NC 28035, U.S.A; telephone number 704-894-2405.
+If you are a copyright owner and are concerned that material viewed on our website may violate your rights under United States copyright law ("Davidson College's Designated Agent to Receive Notification of Claimed Infringement"), under the DMCA, please contact Davidson College through Box 7164, Davidson, N.C., 28035, U.S.A or call 704-894-2405.
 Please provide the following information:

 - Electronic or physical signature of the person authorized to act on behalf of the owner of the copyright interest;

 - Description of the copyrighted work that your claim has been infringed upon;

 - Description of where the alleged infringing material is located on the site;